 Recent discussions regarding building heights, ground floor use requirements, mobility and parking, as well as the infusion of new opportunities such as Steamboat Creates, have demonstrated that a fresh analysis of issues impacting our downtown is needed to ensure that our vision and resulting development standards reflect the community’s goals.

-City staff have worked together with planning consultant Design Workshop and a 14-member citizen Work Group to conduct a public process and develop the attached final version of the Steamboat Springs Downtown Plan that addresses the following objectives:
+City staff worked together with planning consultant Design Workshop and a 14-member citizen Work Group to conduct a public process and develop the Steamboat Springs Downtown Plan that addresses the following objectives: